syntasso/kratix/docs/quick-start.md

 ```

 ### Setup Worker Cluster
-This will create a cluster for running the X-as-a-service workloads
+This will create a cluster for running the X-as-a-service workloads:

 ```
-kind create cluster --name worker kubectl apply -f hack/worker/gitops-tk-install.yaml kubectl apply -f hack/worker/gitops-tk-resources.yaml
+kind create cluster --name worker #Also switches kubectl context to worker kubectl apply -f hack/worker/gitops-tk-install.yaml kubectl apply -f hack/worker/gitops-tk-resources.yaml
 ```

-Once Flux is installed and running (this may take a few minutes), the Kratix resources should now be visible on the worker cluster.
+Once Flux is installed and running (this may take a few minutes), the Kratix resources should be visible on the worker cluster.

 ```
 kubectl get ns kratix-worker-system